explooosion/ChatRoom-With-SocketIO/README.md

 Install MongoDB, and following the steps.
 + how to install mongodb?
 [Install MongoDB (zh-tw)](https://dotblogs.com.tw/explooosion/2018/01/21/040728)

-Using Reference Files - .env.example
+Using Reference Files - .env.example,
+and rename to .env
 + DB_DATABASE=chat
 + DB_USERNAME
 + DB_PASSWORD